Envira Gallery Blog

 SmugMug Photo selling

 SmugMug is a well-known photo storage platform that allows you to protect, store, and share digital photos.
-However, it also offers a sales platform where you can sell photo prints and digital downloads.
+However, it also offers a sales platform to help you sell photo prints and digital downloads.
 They claim the setup process only takes 15 minutes!

-One of the cool things about SmugMug is that they partner with various print labs, so you can sell traditional prints or products.
-Images can be printed on just about anything including metal, glass, and keepsakes.
+A cool thing about SmugMug is that it works with various print labs, helping you sell traditional prints or products.
+You can print images on almost anything, including metal, glass, and keepsakes.
 Check out more of SmugMug’s features:

-SmugMug is another reputable choice for photographers, and it’s particularly well-suited to users who want to provide more extensive product prints without having to deal with all the manufacturing details themselves.
+SmugMug is a reputable choice for photographers.
+It’s particularly well-suited to users who want to provide more extensive product prints without dealing with all the manufacturing details themselves.
 It’s also handy for photographers who need a robust storage solution.

-Pricing / Payout: To access the selling features, plans start at $28 per month and contributors keep 85% of their profits.
+Pricing / Payout: Plans with access to selling features start at $28 per month.
+Contributors keep 85% of their profits.

 Get started with SmugMug today!